getodk/central-backend/docs/api.md

     + Headers

-            Content-Type: {the MIME type of the attachment file itself or text/csv for dataset}
+            Content-Type: {the MIME type of the attachment file itself or text/csv for a Dataset}
-            Content-Disposition: attachment; filename={the file's name or [dataset name].csv}
+            Content-Disposition: attachment; filename={the file's name or [Dataset name].csv}

     + Body